by Gary Vey (http://viewzone.com/love.html)

 Falling in love releases Nerve Growth Hormone (NGH)In 2005, Enzo Emanuele and coworkers at University of Pavia found that nerve growth factor (NGF) has high levels when people first fall in love, but these levels return to as they were after one year.
 To be specific, four neurotrophin levels of 58 subjects who had recently fallen in love were compared with levels in a control group who were either single or already engaged in a long-term relationship.
 The results showed that NGF levels were significantly higher in the subjects in love than as compared to either of the control groups.

 Nerve growth factor may contribute to increased longevity and mental capacity.
 Centenarian Rita Levi-Montalcini [right] took a daily solution in the form of eye drops, and has stated that her brain is more active now than it was four decades ago.
+NGF prevents or reduces neuronal degeneration in animal models of neurodegenerative diseases and these encouraging results in animals have led to several clinical trials in humans.
+NGF has also been shown to promote peripheral nerve regeneration in rats.
+NGF appears to promote myelin repair.
+Hence NGF may be useful for the treatment of multiple sclerosis. [source wikipedia] |

 Moving goals in the striatum